na-na-hi/renget/archive/MixtralForRetards.md

 Using rep penalty / frequency penalty, same as above.

+You might have to change the way you prompt a little bit because mixtral REALLY wants to follow your intructions.

 ---

 **Silly Tavern being Silly Tavern**

 Apparently SillyTavern has multiple formatting issues but the main one is that card's sample messages need to use the correct formatting otherwise you might get repetition errors.
 The Smilely Face "you" section seems to have the same issue.
 Begin them the same as the formatting section depending if is supposed to be you instructing (INPUT) or the model responding (OUTPUT).
+NOTE: According to some just putting "</s> " as the Separator and "Examples:" as the Example Separator without the quotation marks in formatting should work.

 Also if RPing with a character card make sure "Always add character's name to prompt" is checked under formatting, though this might confuse it if using a open ended story format instead of a exchange between characters, the same for any model.